 USMC 1942-1945 Dawgs and other "Linkouites" share moving stories about their fathers' and relatives' WWII experiences.
 (CLICK ON IMAGE TO ENLARGE) photo provided by L. Higgins (Dawg Flight 1969-70)

-DAWGS ON THE TOWN Dawgs on the Town - Part I Updated 06 Apr 14 1969-72 photos of the Dawgs and their sajays having fun while "On the Town" in Taipei.
+DAWGS ON THE TOWN 1969 to 1972 Dawgs on the Town - Part I Updated 06 Apr 14 1969-72 photos of the Dawgs and their sajays having fun while "On the Town" in Taipei.
 Photo walking tour along Chungshan North Road from the Linkou Club to the King's Hotel.
 Pillbox, and clubs.

 Dawgs on the Town - Part II Updated 19 Feb 12 1971 shots of the hit Taiwan TV show "The Dating Game".